oschou/oschou/README.md

 - 👋 Hi, I’m @oschou
-- 👀 I’m interested in Frontend Development, UX Design, Content Creation
+- 👀 I’m interested in Frontend Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on coding even more
 - 📫 How to reach me mail: o-schou@live.dk Insta: Oschou